WeaKnees.com TiVo Upgrade Kits

 THE BOTTOM LINE:

-If you have a middle age Series 2 TiVo (TiVo 60-hour or AT&T 40-hour) you should probably replace if your TiVo is older than 18 months.
+If you have a middle age Series 2 TiVo (TiVo 60-hour or AT&T 40-hour) you should probably replace, again, due to the age of the unit.

 If you have a newer Series 2 TiVo (less than 18 months old), an ADD kit is a good option for you, unless you are interested in replacing your existing drive with two new drives for the maximum capacity.

-If you have a Series3 TiVo, or a DVD TiVo, you have space for one drive only and generally must get a REPLACE kit.
-Series3 units can now use external drives in some situations.
+If you have a Series3 TiVo, TiVo HD or a DVD TiVo, you have space for one drive only and generally must get a REPLACE kit.
+Series3 and TiVo HD units can now use external drives in some situations.

 Note: The 18-month date that we use is a guideline only.
 You should consider the factors in the chart above and determine what is important to you.
 If losing programming is fine, and if you have a small factory hard drive, then you might want to replace that small drive even if it is only 9 months old.
 On the other hand, if you have critical programming that you don't want to lose, then you might decide to add a second drive to a small, older drive (at the same time, if you can live without your TiVo, it might be better to transfer critical programming to a VCR or to have us transfer the programming onto your new drive(s)).

-TiVo DVRs TiVo Repair / Troubleshooting TiVo Hard Drives DIRECTV DVRs
+TiVo Edge TiVo Bolt TiVo Bolt VOX TiVo DVRs TiVo Repair / Troubleshooting TiVo Hard Drives